-➤ Governmental activities - All of the School's basic services are included here, such as instruction, students, operations and maintenance, and administration.
-These activities are financed mainly through general revenues (per pupil charter school allocation from Montezuma County (Cortez) School District RE-1 and Public Land monies).
+Governmental activities - All of the School's basic services are included here, such as instruction, students, operations and maintenance, and administration.
+These activities are financed mainly through general revenues (per pupil charter school allocation from Montezuma County (Cortez) School District RE-1 and Impact Aid).